 For Linux/Unix platforms only:

 FusionInventory agent is expected to run its tasks on a regular basis and is better installed as service.
-Its memory and load footprints are low enough for this mode.
+Its memory and load footprints are low enough for modern desktop computers.

-To know better about the FusionInventory agent execution mode, you should be read the Agent usage page.
+To know better about the FusionInventory agent execution modes, you should be read the Agent usage page.

 all the time and if you don’t need to trigger it remotely (from the server